xAv3nGerr/xAv3nGerr/README.md

 ---

-## 🚀 About Me
+## ✨ About Me

-I'm a passionate e backend developer with a strong focus on Minecraft plugin creation and server-side automation.
-Most of my experience is in Java, building custom plugins for PaperMC and Spigot.
-I love optimizing gameplay mechanics, and making community-driven server projects come to life.
-Currently, I'm exploring advanced frameworks and enjoying the challenge of scalable system design.
+I'm passionate about writing advanced plugins for Minecraft and websites.
+In my free time, I enjoy playing Counter-Strike 2 and making games for Roblox. :)

-## 🛠️ Tech Stack
+## 🎮 Tech Stack

 **Languages**